A long day with a lot of road walking took us most of the way around the Russell Forest.

 We passed near some farms, seeing both cows and sheep.
 The scenery in general continued to be quite nice.

 Aside from the two early detours, the whole day was a road walk.
 The paved road eventually yielded to a gravel road with very little scenery, as we circled around the outskirts of the Russell Forest.
-The trail is supposed to go through that forest (in a roughly straight line), but that section of trail was closed for Kauri Dieback and land access disputes.
+The trail is supposed to go through that forest (in a roughly straight line), but that section of trail was closed because of Kauri Dieback and land access disputes.

 We rejoined paved road for the last half hour of the day, as we headed to The Farm, a farm workstay that allows hikers to camp there.
 (There apparently also was a yoga retreat while we were there.)

 For the last kilometer, we got some very light rain.
-After we arrived, got a small tour, and got settled at a picnic table under the roof attached to the main building, with Peter and Susanna.
+After we arrived, we got a small tour, and got settled at a picnic table under the roof attached to the main building, with Peter and Susanna.
 Shortly afterwards, heavy rain began, and fell for a few hours.
 We got really lucky in our timing; had we been much later, we would have gotten drenched.

 As far as hikers, it was just the four of us.
 Later, a bike packer staying for two evenings arrived.
 There were probably another dozed to two dozen other people, but it was mostly impossible to tell if they were workstay or with the yoga retreat.

 I was able to get a shower, which was fantastic, except that l forgot to bring my towel, soap, and shampoo.
 (Oops!)
 Fortunately, there were communal soap and shampoo (and conditioner).
-For lack of towel, I just tried shaking the water off like a wet dog.
+For lack of towel, I just tried shaking water off like a wet dog.
 This was mostly successful, and the rest of it dried off quickly.

 We also got use of the kitchen.
 Cooking dinner was stressful.
 There were way too many people moving through the space, including a young child and toddler that were not always fully attended.